Chair, Te Hau Toka Group

 Registered dietician; Doctor of Philosophy; Master of Science

-Louise Mainvil is a Dunedin-based Health Promotion Advisor for the Southern District Health Board, part of the Public Health South team.
+Louise Mainvil is a Dunedin-based Health Promotion Advisor for the Te Whatu Ora Southern, part of the Public Health South team.

 Louise has a strong background in health promotion workforce development (education) and practice-based research, as well as advocacy for sustainable food systems (food security), healthy food and drink environments, and anti-racism in health.
 For nearly 20 years she was a senior lecturer at the University of Otago.